dreamcatcher-tech/network/Inbox/2023-02-23 1146 OpenIT purpose.md

 Use remote workers at cheaper rates to do the same skilled work.
 With good procedures and security, damage from rogue workers will be minimal.

+If android for mobile and chromebooks, then we can be developing for the same platform all the time.
+Might need reactnative or similar to handle running JS libraries at first.

 ## Construction
 Use the Dreamcatcher to get construction done for the OpenIT software platform.
 Requests for modules like laptop templates, remote management systems.